Breaking free from pornography

 The first step in breaking free from pornography is to make it hard to access.

-If you have a computer with Internet access, I recommend installing SafeEyes and making your spouse or a trustworthy friend the only person with an Administrator password.
-When you set up SafeEyes, make sure that all potentially dangerous categories are checked off for sites that will be banned.
-And when you from time to time, come across a site that is dangerous but not yet banned by the SafeEyes server, right-click on the SafeEyes icon, select “Web blocking” and click “block website”.
+If you have a computer with Internet access, I recommend following the THREE-PART STRATEGY on our parent’s page, and making your spouse or a trustworthy friend the only person with an Administrator password.
+When you set up filter/accountability software, make sure that all potentially dangerous categories are checked off for sites that will be banned.
+And when you from time to time, come across a site that is dangerous but not yet banned by the filter, use the software’s option for adding that site to the “black list” (all the software I’ve tried has a similar feature).
 You won’t be able to go there again.

-The second and most important step to actually break free from the grip that pornography probably by now has on your life is to understand and accept the nature of porn as sin and turn your heart instead to God in real repentance.
+The next, and most important step, to actually break free from the grip that pornography probably by now has on your life is to understand and accept the nature of porn as sin and turn your heart instead to God in real repentance.
 This is not an easy step.
 If you are reasonably comfortable using a computer try one of these two online courses:

 However, though the above courses can help you to “renew your mind” and break old addictions, to stay free from the powerful draw of old sin you must make yourself personally accountable to other Christians in a local church.
 Sin is like mushrooms: it grows in the dark.
 Bringing your struggle with pornography into the light through making yourself vulnerable to one or two trusted Christians of the same sex can help to keep you from slipping back into the chains that once held you.
 I urge you to talk to your pastor or another wise elder in your church and begin steps to shine the light on the dark corners of your life.